Infin8L00p/terraform-catalog-factory/docs/features/portfolio-sharing.md

 The factory automatically shares Service Catalog portfolios with target OUs using AWS Organizations.

 ## Benefits
-- Ensure availability of products to teams across accounts
+✅ Ensure availability of products to teams across accounts.
-- Remove manual configuration of portfolio sharing
+✅ No manual configuration of portfolio sharing.
-- Aligns with Service Catalog best practices
+✅ Aligns with Service Catalog best practices.

 ## Implementation
 - OU IDs are specified in `var.portfolios[*].target_ou_ids`.